Homemade Potato Salad Tips

 How long does potato salad last in the fridge?

-a day ahead of time, you'll find the flavors will blend nicely and it will taste that much better.
-However, you want to make sure you use it up in 3 to 5 days.
+a day ahead of time, you'll find the flavors will blend nicely and the salad will taste that much better.
+However, you want to make sure you eat it up in 3 to 5 days.
 Our handy food storage guide

 can also help you figure out how long other leftovers can last.